Postnuptial agreements

 • A postnuptial agreement is a contract made during marriage about financial matters

-• Each party must receive independent legal advice before signing
+• Each party generally needs to have received independent legal advice before signing.

-• The agreement must be made voluntarily and without pressure
+• The agreement generally needs to have been made voluntarily and without pressure.

-• Both parties must fully understand the terms and implications
+• Both parties generally need to have fully understood the terms and implications.

 Common situations